tauri-apps/tauri-docs/README.md

 [![Deploys By Netlify](https://www.netlify.com/img/global/badges/netlify-light.svg)](https://www.netlify.com)

-You can check the state of a PR by looking at the Deploy preview that Netlify builds and is mentioned in its bot's comment.
+You can check the state of a "documentation" PR by looking at it's Deploy preview on the PR in GitHub where Netlify builds and checks and is mentioned in its bot's comment.

+Our current [CI/CD file](https://github.com/tauri-apps/tauri/blob/dev/.github/workflows/update-docs.yml) on GitHub builds and deploys this `tauri-apps/tauri-docs` repo automatically for our [own Docusaurus site](https://tauri.studio/en/docs/getting-started/intro)

+But you can locally develop and deploy the site to help contribute following the below instructions.

 ### Installation